Avnu/detd/README.md

 * Device support
   * Retrieve interface speed via ethtool
+    * E.g. currently it is hardcoded
+  * Add more constraints to the device specific checks
+    * E.g. maximum cycle or slot lengths for the schedule checks.
+  * Autodetect the number of Tx and Rx queues
+    * So we can remove that from the device support class
+  * Autodetect the availability of independent Tx and Rx channels
+    * So we can remove that from the device support class
   * Split device features into rx_features and tx_features
     * So e.g. only tx_features are applied when setting up the talker
-  * Add more constraints to the device specific checks, like maximum cycle or slot lengths for the schedule checks.
   * Add i226 support
     * For guidance and examples, please refer to [detd/devices.py](detd/devices.py) module documentation
+  * Add support for more devices
+  * Generic device support
+    * E.g. just fall-back to software taprio and etf.
+Depends on launch-time support

 * Code Quality
   * Improve pep8 style compliance